Match report: Magic Johnstone turns on the style as Trinity grab fourth successive win

 With Johnstone off the field, Salford staged a fightback in the second period, cutting the gap to six points inside the final 10 minutes, before Trinity’s fifth try sealed it.

-Salford to hit straight back through Rhyse Williams, following a Wakefield error from the restar, but Johnstone increased Trinity’s advantage late in the first quarter, as Miller returned the favour from earlier.
+Salford to hit straight back through Rhyse Williams, following a Wakefield error from the restart, but Johnstone increased Trinity’s advantage late in the first quarter, as Miller returned the favour from earlier.

-The stand-off chipped a kick to the left flank and Johnstone got to it before a hesitant Sio, touching down one handed.

-Jowitt was inches away from increasing the lead when he made a fine catch from another clever kick by Miller, but he was grounded just short.

-He was also halted, but on the next play the ball was moved right and Reece Lyne skipped past Brierley to go over unopposed.
+He was also halted, but on the next play the ball was moved right and Reece Lyne went over unopposed.
+In the final seconds of the first half, Miller’s pass found Johnstone on the left flank and, with most of Salford’s defence massed in front of him, he cut infield, past a host of would-be tacklers, to score an almost impossible try.

-Three minutes before the break, Wakefield, in a display of confidence, tapped a penalty in front of Salford’s posts and it almost paid off as Liam Hood went over from acting-half, but the touchdown was ruled out for a double-movement.

-Johnstone’s second try seemed to have ended Salford’s hopes, but they hit back with two tries in the third quarter.
+That set had begun with Johnstone needing treatment on his back before being able to play the ball, after making a super airborne catch on his own line.

-Deon Cross went over after Ryan Lannon and Sam Luckley had both been held up across the hosts’ line; then - after a ball steal on Sitaleki behind the whitewash and desperate defence to prevent Chris Atkin touching down - Sio scored his ninth try of the league campaign.
+The second half was a different story.
+Salford’s Deon Cross scored after Ryan Lannon and Sam Luckley had both been held up across the hosts’ line; then - after a ball steal on Sitaleki Akauola behind the whitewash and desperate defence to prevent Chris Atkin touching down - Ken Sio scored his ninth try of the league campaign.

-With 14 minutes left, Wakefield attempted a short drop out, but Williams made the catch and raced straight over for Salford’s fourth try.

 With 28 seconds left, Wakefield’s Tinirau Arona was sin-binned for persistent infringements and Sio scored a consolation try for Salford from the penalty, Sneyd converting after the hooter.